JamesDean595/jamesdean595.github.io/_pages/teaching.md

 - "His classes were very informative and fun to watch.
 It really takes a special person to make econ fun and he did a very good job."

-## As Teaching Assistant

-- ECON702: Advanced Macroeconomic Theory II (for Scott Schuh) -- Spring 2019

-- BUSA201: Survey of Economics (for Judge Glock) -- Spring 2018